88-degrees/Book-of-Changes/appendix03s1.md

 22. There is a similarity between him and heaven and earth, and hence there is no contrariety in him to them.
 His knowledge embraces all things, and his course is (intended to be) helpful to all under the sky; -- and hence he falls into no error.
 He acts according to the exigency of circumstances without being carried away by their current; he rejoices in Heaven and knows its ordinations; -- and hence he has no anxieties.
 He rests in his own (present) position, and cherishes (the spirit of) generous benevolence; -- and hence he can love (without reserve).

-23. (Through the Yî), he comprehends as in a mould or enclosure the transformations of heaven and earth without any error; by an ever-varying adaptation he completes (the nature of) all things without exception; he penetrates to a knowledge of the course of day and night (and all other connected phenomena); -- it is thus that his operation is spirit-like, unconditioned by place, while the changes which he produces are not restricted to any form.
+23. (Through the [**Yì**](https://en.wikipedia.org/wiki/I_Ching)), he comprehends as in a mould or enclosure the transformations of heaven and earth without any error; by an ever-varying adaptation he completes (the nature of) all things without exception; he penetrates to a knowledge of the course of day and night (and all other connected phenomena); -- it is thus that his operation is spirit-like, unconditioned by place, while the changes which he produces are not restricted to any form.

 ###### p.
 355